'The Batman' Director Matt Reeves Wants to Knock You Off-Kilter

-The Batman, in theaters now, sends Robert Pattinson on a moody adventure as DC Comics' Dark Knight detective.
+The Batman, which hit theaters last Friday, sends Robert Pattinson on a moody adventure as DC Comics' Dark Knight detective.
 The film is directed by Matt Reeves, whose task was to come up with a fresh take on Batman after many previous movies.
-So he turned to the noir roots of the comics and classic movies to craft a chilling, apocalyptic movie that's more serial killer chiller than superhero adventure.
+So he turned to the noir roots of the comics and classic movies to craft an apocalyptic adventure that's more serial killer chiller than superhero caper.

 The hunt for the Riddler (Paul Dano) sees Batman working with Selina Kyle (aka Catwoman, played by Zoë Kravitz) and GCPD Lieutenant James Gordon (Jeffrey Wright), with backup from Bruce Wayne's beloved butler and mentor Alfred Pennyworth (Andy Serkis).
 Their journey takes them into Gotham's corrupt depths, unleashing mobsters, murder and mayhem from the horror-influenced opening scene to the exciting ending (and post-credits tease).